 - Dementia.
 A 2016 study connected proton pump inhibitors to a higher risk of cognitive problems in older patients.
 Participants in the study who were over 75 and took PPIs had a 44 percent higher risk of developing dementia.

-Could I File a Lawsuit If I Suffered a Heartburn Medication Injury?
+Could I File a Lawsuit If I Suffered a PPI Medication Injury?

 Pharmaceutical companies are in the business of making money, and have been known to ignore health concerns in order to generate higher profits.
 This can lead to unethical and illegal practices, such as encouraging doctors to prescribe medications with no underlying need, or to prescribe medication for non-indicated, or “off-label,” reasons.